 Curling the chocolate

 Chocolate curls can add so much to a dessert.
-You can turn an ordinary desserts into show-stoppers just using a vegetable peeler.
+You can turn ordinary desserts into show-stoppers just using a vegetable peeler.
 And they're so much fun to make!
-Here we'll show you how to make chocolate curls.
+Here we'll show you the simple technique to make chocolate curls.

 To make a curl, use a standard vegetable peeler on a large, room temperature Hershey’s Milk Chocolate bar (no nuts).
 Gently peel strips off the bar, rotating as the chocolate warms in your hands.
 Try to dig in to the bar a little and get a grip on the chocolate.
 If you have cold hands, or you can't shave curls off the bar, consider placing the chocolate bar in the microwave for 10 seconds ONLY.